MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 > [!NOTE]
 > This scenario works well for personal apps, for collaborative contexts such as, meeting stage, the `threadId` might need to be sent to the app server from the tab using the `teams-js` SDK.
 That would ensure that the app sends the message to the right context, rather than to the user's personal conversation with the bot.

+---

 ## Sharing app state with the bot

 If a user asks the bot, What am I looking at?, a bot might not know what content the user is viewing in the tab application, and couldn't respond with an informed answer.
-Fortunately, it's straightforward for an app developer to do through the architecture discussed above.

-With an active web socket connection or through the REST APIs, the tab can send application state data to a server, which the server would then store/cache for later.
+As discussed in the above flow charts, with an active web socket connection or through the REST APIs, the tab can send application state data to a server, which the server would then store or cache for later.
 For example, if a user opens a modal in the app and a new form is presented, the app could send some metadata to the server.
-Assuming the data was mapped appropriately (for example, "userId-threadId" <-> app state), when a user then sent the bot a message that data could be retrieved from memory/storage and handled accordingly (for example, fed into a prompt for an LLM).
+Considering the data was mapped appropriately such as, `userId` or `threadId` to the app state, when a user then sent the bot a message that data could be retrieved from memory or storage and handled accordingly such as, feed the data into a prompt for an LLM.

 :::image type="content" source="~/assets/images/bots/bot-state.png" alt-text="Sequence diagram that explains the communication flow between tab and bot.":::